‘He did everything with a passion’: friend remembers pilot who died in Columbia crash

 A woman was inside at the time, but she was able to get out without serious injuries.
 Authorities believe foggy weather may have been a factor in the crash, but a cause has not yet been determined.

-“He’s certainly going to be missed, and it still dosen’t seem quite real at this point,” Kelley said.
+“He’s certainly going to be missed, and it still doesn’t seem quite real at this point,” Kelley said.

 He said Rostampour was on the way to Columbia to pick up samples from clients when he crashed.
 Rostampour was the CEO of the company.